timescale/pgvectorscale/README.md

 ## About Timescale

 Timescale Cloud is a high-performance developer focused cloud that provides PostgreSQL services enhanced with our blazing fast vector search.
 Timescale services are built using TimescaleDB and PostgreSQL extensions, like this one.
 Timescale Cloud provides high availability, streaming backups, upgrades over time, roles and permissions, and great security.

-TimescaleDB is a distributed time-series database built on PostgreSQL that scales to over 10 million of metrics per second, supports native compression, handles high cardinality, and offers native time-series capabilities, such as data retention policies, continuous aggregate views, downsampling, data gap-filling and interpolation.
+TimescaleDB is a time-series database built on PostgreSQL that scales to over millions of metrics per second, supports native compression, handles high cardinality, and offers native time-series capabilities such as data retention policies, continuous aggregate views, downsampling, data gap-filling and interpolation.
 TimescaleDB supports full SQL, a variety of data types, and ACID semantics.

 [pgvector]: https://github.com/pgvector/pgvector/blob/master/README.md